Balasankkar/Splunk-Full-SIEM-SOC-Lab/04-Universal-Forwarder-Setup-and-Log-Ingestion.md

 ## ⚙️ Step 1: Understanding Splunk Forwarders

+Splunk forwarders are responsible for sending data from endpoints to the Splunk indexer.
-Splunk provides two main types of forwarders:
+There are two main types of forwarders:

 - **Heavy Forwarder:** Used when log data needs to be filtered or parsed before forwarding.
 - **Universal Forwarder:** A lightweight agent that forwards logs without local indexing or filtering.

 For this task, I used the **Universal Forwarder** to ingest logs from the Linux machine into the Splunk instance.

-The latest version at the time of this setup was **9.0.3**.

 ---